pywbem/pywbemtools/docs/introduction.rst

     $ pip install git+https://github.com/pywbem/pywbemtools.git@master#egg=pywbemtools

+NOTE: Installing with ``setup.py install`` has been deprecated by setuptools, as explained in
+`Why you shouldn't invoke setup.py directly <https://blog.ganssle.io/articles/2021/10/setup-py-deprecated.html>`_.
+Installation with ``setup.py install`` is no longer supported by this package.

 NOTE: pywbemtools may also be installed for development and to include the pywbemtools test environment by cloning the pywbemtools git repository as documented in :ref:`Pywbemtools development`.